-A summary of the results and of the assets and liabilities of the Group for the last four financial years is set out on page 108 of the annual report.
+A summary of the financial results and of the assets and liabilities of the Group for the last five financial years is set out on page 110 of the annual report.

 DISTRIBUTABLE RESERVES

 Details of the movements in the reserves of the Group for the year are set out in the consolidated statement of changes in equity on page 48.